reflectoring/reflectoring.github.io/_posts/2017-09-16-event-messaging-with-spring-boot-and-rabbitmq.md

 ## Connecting to RabbitMQ

-In order to connect to a RabbitMQ server, the Spring AMQP starter provides the following properties, which you can specify as environment variables, for example in your `application.properties`.
+In order to connect to a RabbitMQ server, the Spring AMQP starter reads the following properties, which you can specify as environment variables, for example in your `application.properties`.
 The following settings are the default connection settings once you have installed RabbitMQ locally.